-Intended outcome Success criteria Pupils make at least expected progress in reading, writing and maths.
+Intended outcome Success criteria Raise Pupil Premium attendance and punctuality - decrease persistent absence.
+Attendance of identified disadvantaged pupils increases and the gap between disadvantaged and non-disadvantaged narrows.
+Pupils make at least expected progress in reading, writing with a focus on maths.
 Gap will close in progress made between disadvantaged and non-disadvantaged pupils.
 To improve the profile of Reading inside and outside of school.
 A whole school focus on engagement and reading for pleasure inside and outside of school will help support our disadvantaged children.
-Pupil Premium attendance increases.
-Attendance of identified disadvantaged pupils increases and the gap between disadvantaged and non-disadvantaged narrows.
 Pupils access a wide range of enrichment experiences both inside and out of school.
 Disadvantaged children will be encouraged to try new before and after school clubs.
 Any disadvantaged child unable to pay for trips/clubs will be supported.
+To help parents to support their child effectively, particularly in cases of low confidence on the part of parents.
+To help parents to support their child effectively, particularly in cases of low confidence on the part of parents.